top of page

 The Truth About Montessori

-A true Montessori program has highly trained teachers, specific learning materials and a carefully planned curriculum that will help your child:
+A true Montessori program has highly trained teachers, specific learning materials and a carefully planned environment that will help your child:

 • Learn cooperative social skills